matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

 }
 ```

+XXX: alternatively, perhaps all the rooms and subgroups should be their own
+state event with a unique state key, ensuring that this can scale to large
+groups and doesn't have to be edited atomically.

 Name, Topic, Membership etc share the same events as a normal room.

 The flair for a group is given by the room avatar.